 The prevalence of cardiovascular illness is thought to be mostly due to hypertension (HTN), which is one of the main causes.
 A systolic blood pressure less than 130 mm Hg is proven to prevent complications in people with heart failure, diabetes, coronary artery disease, stroke, and other cardiovascular disorders.
-Reducing blood pressure does minimise cardiovascular risks.
+Reducing blood pressure does minimize cardiovascular risks.

 In the United States, about 43 million persons (over 18) suffer with hypertension.
 Only 24% of them had their blood pressure (BP) managed (systolic BP 140 and diastolic BP 90mm Hg), despite 52% of them receiving pharmaceutical treatment.
 Antihypertensive medication side effects are thought to affect between 20 to 97% of patients [2, 3].
 Medication side effects are a common occurrence, and high blood pressure (HBP) treatments are no exception.

 However, many people who take medications for hypertension do not experience any adverse effects, or if they do, they are typically minor.
 Concerns about possible side effects of medication in hypertensive patients may lead to lack of motivation to adhere to treatment.
 Comparing individuals taking diuretics and beta-blockers to those taking other antihypertensive medications, it appears that adverse effects are more common and adherence is worse.

 Health care professionals are advised to use extra vigilance while monitoring medication adherence and potential negative side effects because antihypertensive cover a wide range of drugs.
 Cardiovascular disease can be prevented by treating HTN, and selecting the right drug class is crucial to getting the right control with the fewest side effects.
 In this paper, we looked into the adverse effects of antihypertensive medications in light of earlier studies.

 One of the main contributors to the rise in cardiovascular illness is hypertension (HTN).